Entelodontidae: Cetancodontomorpha

+While entelodonts have long been classified as members of the Suina, Spaulding et al. have found them to be closer to whales and hippos than to pigs.
+Cladistic analysis of the position of whales in relation to artiodactyls and mesonychians changes radically depending on whether the giant enigmatic mammal Andrewsarchus is included, and it has been suggested that Andrewsarchus is in fact an entelodont or close relative.
+Many former genera of entelodonts have been synonymized.
+For example, some authors have synonymized Dinohyus with Daeodon shoshonensis, a species described from fragmentary material by Cope.

+Many experts have questioned the placement of Proentelodon within entelodont, as it had a large and elongated hypoconulid on m3 which was absent in entelodonts.
+Cladistic analysis by Yu et al. recovered it as a sister taxon to the family.

 Description

 Entelodonts could get quite large, and in many cases are the largest mammals in their respective ecosystems.
 The largest entelodont known from a complete skeleton was Daeodon, a North American entelodont that could reach an estimated weight of 750 kg (1650 pounds), and a height up to 1.9 m tall at the shoulder.
 Paraentelodon intermedium, a Eurasian species known mostly by the teeth and jaws, was similar in size to Daeodon.